A 'looksmaxxing' influencer has spoken out after a video revealing that he wears a wig went viral.

-For anyone who doesn't sink hours into doomscrolling everyday, 'looksmaxxing' is a trend where chronically online men go to extreme lengths in order to optimise their physical appearance.
+For anyone who doesn't sink hours into doomscrolling everyday, 'looksmaxxing' is a trend where chronically online men go to extreme lengths in an attempt to optimise their physical appearance.

-And looksmaxxing isn't your run of the mill techniques - such as going to the gym or getting a new haircut - either, as some men are going as far a undergoing cosmetic surgery or even smashing their own faces with hammers in order to make themselves appear more masculine.
+And looksmaxxing isn't your run of the mill techniques - such as going to the gym or getting a new haircut - either, as some men are going as far as undergoing cosmetic surgery in order to make themselves appear more masculine.

 Advert

-The clip, which has been viewed over 14 million times on X shows the influencer, real name Braden Peters, attending an event in Brisbane when a stranger sneaks up behind him and swipes his cap.
+The clip, which has been viewed over 14 million times on X, shows the 25-year-old influencer attending an event in Brisbane when a person sneaks up behind him and swipes his hat.

-It's then revealed his 'hair' is actually a wig sewn into the cap while his real barnet is much shorter, thinner and seemingly receding.
+It's then revealed his 'hair' is actually a wig sewn into the cap, while his real barnet is much shorter and seemingly receding.

-Angered by the stranger's actions, Peters is able to quickly catch up to the stranger and snatch his cap back, but not before his real hair is revealed to everyone watching along on his Kick stream.
+Angered by the stranger's actions, Androgenic is able to quickly catch up to the man and get his cap back, but not before his real hair is revealed to everyone watching his Kick stream.

 Check out the moment in the viral clip below: